jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-b-function-definitions.md

 ### Defining Functions by Using Equations

-Instead of working with tables like this, it's much more efficient to use an algebraic expression to represent the *general relationship* between the input and the output.
+Instead of working with tables like the one above, it's much more efficient to use an algebraic expression to represent the *general relationship* between the input and the output.
 If we make a square pen whose sides are $x$ yards long, then the area of the pen will be $x*x = x^2$ square yards (hence the name of the expression: "$x$ squared").

 To represent this relationship compactly, we can write something like: